TheSpecialist4/sample-app/README.md

 # Sample App

+A very tiny twitter clone.

-Developed to learn rails from the ruby on rails tutorial book.
+Developed to learn rails from the book "Ruby on Rails".

 (The app is still under construction...)